sdondley/ClimateChangeChat/perl.md

 # Setting up an LSP with nvim-lspconfig and Perl in Neovim 0.6.1 in well under 5 minutes (if you're lucky)
-CAUTION: This tutorial is sprinkled with expletives and perhaps some uninformed opinions just to spice things up a little.
+**CAUTION:** This tutorial is sprinkled with expletives and opinions that are a bit uninformed just to spice things up a little.
 If you're humorless or just think my sense of humor sucks, go RTFM instead.

 # On This Page